Indian Head eagle: Release and production

 Denver mintmarks from 1908 to 1910 are much larger than those in subsequent years; San Francisco mintmarks are consistently small.
 With the admission of New Mexico and Arizona as states in 1912, the number of stars on the edge was increased from 46 to 48.

 The coin was struck every year from 1907 to 1916.
 During World War I, with gold coins commanding a premium above face value and many gold pieces returning from Europe to pay for war materials, there was little need for new gold coins; coinage of eagles was discontinued after 1916.
 Subsequently, Indian Head eagles were struck only in 1920 (at San Francisco), 1926 (at Philadelphia), 1930 (at San Francisco), and final Philadelphia issues in 1932 and 1933.
 In March 1933, President Franklin Roosevelt ordered that no more gold in the form of coins be released from the Treasury; the Mint subsequently stopped its production of gold coins, ending the eagle series that had begun in 1795.

 On December 28, 1933, Acting Secretary of the Treasury Henry Morgenthau ordered Americans to turn in all gold coins and gold certificates, with limited exceptions, receiving paper money in payment.
 Millions of gold coins were melted down by the Treasury in the following years.
 Many of the gold coins seen today had been exported to Europe before 1933 and repatriated once restrictions on holding gold were ended.

+Mintage

+Circulation Mintage for the general circulation versions of the $10 American Indian Eagle Gold coinage is as follows (all 1/2 ounce coins):